The Best Online LPN-to-BSN Programs

 Clinical Experience

-The number of required clinical hours depends on the school and each state nursing board.
-Find out if your intended online LPN-to-BSN program helps you find clinical placements close to home.
+The number of required clinical hours depends on the school and your state nursing board.
+The boards may be able to help out with other questions as well.
+For example, ask whether the program helps you find clinical sites close to home.
 If not, will your schedule allow you to travel to placement sites?

 Accreditation

-Accredited online LPN-to-BSN programs have met national professional and academic standards.
-Attending a nonaccredited program hinders your opportunities for employment, certification, and graduate studies.
+Accredited online LPN-to-BSN programs have met rigorous professional and academic standards.
+Attending a nonaccredited program hinders your opportunities for employment, licensure, and graduate studies.
+It is reassuring to remember that unaccredited nursing schools are a rare exception.

 Program Length

-Earning an LPN-to-BSN online often takes two to three years of full-time study to complete, depending on the program and number of credits you transfer from your LPN program.
+Earning an LPN-to-BSN online often takes 2-3 years of full-time study to complete, depending on the program and the number of credits you transfer from your LPN program.
+Your chosen pace (for example, full-time vs. part-time) can also play a role.

 School Graduation Rate

-The school graduation rate shows you what percentage of students graduate in the expected time frame.
-A high graduation rate gives you a good indicator of the program’s quality and commitment to student success.
-Additionally, a school’s NCLEX pass rate can help indicate how well a program prepares graduates for success.
+A school’s graduation rate shows you what percentage of students graduate in the expected time frame.
+A high graduation rate is a good indicator of the program’s quality and commitment to student success.
+Additionally, a school’s NCLEX pass rate can help indicate how well a program prepares RNs.

 Online Learning Format and Requirements

-Not all BSNs use the same distance learning platforms.
+Not all BSN programs use the same learning platforms.
 Choose a program that fits your learning style and personal needs.
+For example, asynchronous programs offer self-paced courses, while synchronous and hybrid formats contain more structure, such as fixed login times or in-person attendance.

 Specializations

-A BSN can prepare you for specialized nursing roles in fields such as pediatrics, emergency care, and oncology, to name just a few.
-An RN specialization leads to greater job and salary prospects.
-When comparing schools, find out if they offer specialties in areas that interest you.
+A BSN can prepare you for specialized nursing roles in pediatrics, emergency care, oncology, and more.
+When comparing schools, find out if they offer specialty courses or clinical experience in fields that interest you.

 Why Is LPN-to-BSN Program Accreditation Important?

-• Credits you earn at nonaccredited schools may not transfer to accredited programs.
+• Credits earned at nonaccredited schools may not transfer to accredited programs.

-• State nursing boards grant RN licenses only to graduates of accredited programs.
+• State nursing boards grant licenses only to graduates of accredited nursing programs.

 • Employers and graduate nursing programs may not consider candidates with degrees from nonaccredited schools.